 - 1 cup pasta

-- Remove rosemary sprig and add in pasta.
-Simmer until pasta is cooked (about 10 min.)
+- Remove rosemary sprig and add in the pasta.
+Simmer until pasta is cooked (about 10 min).

-- Season to taste and serve with a drizzling of olive oil and more Parmesan.
+- Season to taste.
+Serve immediately with a drizzling of olive oil and freshly grated Parmesan cheese.

-Keywords: whey, simple, gluten free, winter, fall, comfort food
+Keywords: whey, simple, gluten free, vegetarian, winter, fall, comfort food, one-pot meal